mcollina/mqemitter/README.md

 // topic is mandatory
 message = { topic: 'hello world', payload: 'or any other fields' }
-emitter.emit(message, function(err) {
+emitter.emit(message, function() {
-  // we can have an err if we enqueued too many messages })
+  // emitter will never return an error
+})
 ```